smilecs/ketro/README.md

 }
 ```

-After creating your class and modifiying your request handler you can go ahead to check for the exception in your View(Activity/Fragment)
+After creating your class and modifying your request handler you can go ahead to check for the exception in your View(Activity/Fragment)
 Here you can Also check if the exception is of type Kexception and use the errorBody included within the object.
 Note: the onException override is now optional, and as well you can pass in a function into the kobserver
 constructor to handle your errors and as well get a cleaner interface